 - Dosage is based on the lower of ideal body weight or actual body weight, with an absolute minimum of 40kgs,

 - Loading dose to be given at time of induction of anaesthesia: 1.5mg/kg up to a maximum of 100mg given over 20 minutes

-- Intravenous Infusion to be continued for up to 24 hours after arrival in PACU
+- Intravenous Infusion to be continued up to a usual maximum of 24 hours.

 - To be administered using undiluted 2% w/v lidocaine solution for injection in a 50ml syringe

 - Infuse through a dedicated intravenous cannula and a Y-connector/anti-syphon/anti-reflux line.

 - Intravenous fluid to be infused at a minimum rate of 10mL/hour via the Y-connector.

 - The Drug Library of the B-Braun infusion pumps MUST be used.
 It is found under the ‘Lidocaine 2% Pain Regimen’ monograph in the drug library of the B-braun smart pumps.
 This is located in the ‘Critical Care’ and ‘Anaesthetic’ care units in the drug library.

 - Patients receiving local anaesthetics via other routes (eg. epidural, wound catheters, paravertebral), including local infiltration to wounds.